Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Full Counting Statistics (FCS) of pure-state BECs and Mott insulators

 \section{Full Counting Statistics (FCS) of pure-state BECs and Mott insulators}

 Textbook descriptions of Bose-Einstein Condensates (BECs) and Mott insulators are based on pure states.
 Bose-Einstein condensation is associated with the breaking of phase symmetry \cite{pitaevskii-book} whose complex order parameter defines a coherent state describing the BEC.
 In a grand canonical approach, coherent states have a Poisson counting statistics, $P(N_{\Omega})=\langle N_{\Omega} \rangle^{N_{\Omega}} \exp[-\langle N_{\Omega} \rangle] /N_{\Omega}! $ where $N_{\Omega}$ is the number of detected bosons in the considered volume $V_{\Omega}$, and a full coherence $g^{(n)}=1$ at any order $n$ of normalized correlations either in position or in momentum space \cite{glauber1963}.
-In our experiment, we determine $g^{(n)}(0)=g^{(n)}({\bm k},{\bm k},....,{\bm k})$, where ${\bm k}$ is the momentum at which correlations are evaluated, {\it i.e.} where the volume $V_{\Omega}$ is located, and for a pure coherent state we expect $g^{(n)}(0)=1$ at all orders.
+In our experiment, we determine

+where ${\bm k}$ is the momentum at which correlations are evaluated, {\it i.e.} where the volume $V_{\Omega}$ is located.
+For a pure coherent state we expect $g^{(n)}(0)=1$ at all orders.
 In contrast, a ``perfect'' Mott insulator -- a uniform Mott insulator at zero temperature -- is thought of as a Fock state in the (in-trap) position basis.
 In the momentum basis, which is probed after a long expansion from the trap, it is expected to exhibit thermal statistics \cite{folling2005, toth2008, carcy2019}.
-This is because far-field correlations reflect multi-particle interferences from a discrete series of emitters (atoms in the lattice sites) with no coherence between the sites (no tunnelling), a situation analog to that of a thermal state without site-to-site phase coherence.
+This is because far-field correlations reflect multi-particle interferences from a discrete series of emitters (atoms in the lattice sites) with no coherence between the sites (no tunnelling), a situation analog to that of light emitted by many incoherent sources.
 Thermal states are characterized by a counting statistics $P(N_{\Omega})=(1-q)q^{N_{\Omega}}$ where $q=\langle N_{\Omega} \rangle/1+\langle N_{\Omega} \rangle$ and $g^{(n)}({\bm k},{\bm k},....,{\bm k})=n!$ \cite{milburn2008}.
 Note that both the Poisson and the thermal FCS are fully determined by a single parameter, the average number of particles $\langle N_{\Omega} \rangle$, as a result of the Gaussian character of their quantum state \cite{gardiner2004}.
-For Gaussian states, a detection efficiency $\eta$ smaller than one does not affect the measurement of the FCS -- nor that of $g^{(n)}$ -- which is of practical interest since $\eta<1$ in experiments.
+For Gaussian states, a detection efficiency $\eta$ smaller than one does not affect the measurement of the FCS -- nor that of $g^{(n)}$.